Even small security gaps in manufacturing site security may lead to massive losses.

 What sensors are used in the manufacturing industry?

-Sensors of all kinds, such as temperature sensors, pressure gauges, flow sensors, and vibration sensors, are employed in the manufacturing sector.
-These sensors can monitor production-related variables, including machine health and product quality.
+The manufacturing sector employs various sensors, such as temperature sensors, pressure gauges, flow sensors, and vibration sensors.
+These sensors monitor production-related variables, including machine health and product quality.